luontola/web-intro/css.md

 }
 ```

-Add into your `<head>` a stylesheet link which points to that CSS file.
+Add to your `<head>` a stylesheet link which points to that CSS file.

 ```html
 <link rel="stylesheet" href="style.css">